Hunting commodity malware with Amcache

 False-positive controls#

-A few patterns that filter out the obvious benign rows quickly:
+Patterns that filter out obvious benign rows fast.

 Exclude developer / portable-app paths#